-Supplementary Planning Guidance (SPG) may be considered to be material planning considerations during the process of assessing and determining planning applications.
+1.6 Supplementary Planning Guidance (SPG) may be considered to be material planning considerations during the process of assessing and determining planning applications.
 Welsh Government and the Planning Inspectorate will place considerable weight on supplementary planning guidance that stem from, and are consistent with, a development plan.
 The SPGs do not introduce any new planning policies.

-1.1.7 In accordance with Welsh Government advice, the SPG has been the subject of a public consultation and a resolution to adopt by the Joint Planning Policy Committee on behalf of the Councils.
+1.7 In accordance with Welsh Government advice, the SPG has been the subject of a public consultation and a resolution to adopt by the Joint Planning Policy Committee on behalf of the Councils.
 A draft version of this SPG was approved for public consultation on 25 January 2019 by the Joint Planning Policy Committee.
-The supplementary planning guidance was the subject of a public consultation exercise between date.
-The x observations presented to the Councils were considered and, where appropriate, appropriate changes have been included in the final draft approved by the Joint Planning Policy Committee on date to be used as a material consideration when assessing and determining planning applications and appeals.
-A summary of the observations and the Councils' response are given in Appendix or location of a Committee report.
-(Once it has been adopted) This document should, therefore, be given substantial weight as a material planning consideration.
+The supplementary planning guidance was the subject of a public consultation exercise between 21st of February and 4th of April, 2019.
+The 9 observations presented to the Councils were considered and, where appropriate, appropriate changes have been included in the final draft approved by the Joint Planning Policy Committee on 6th of September, 2019 to be used as a material consideration when assessing and determining planning applications and appeals.
+Comments are summarised in the Consultation Report together with the Authorities' response, which can be viewed on the Councils' websites, the Planning Authorities' offices and the Joint Planning Policy Unit's office.

+1.8 This document should, therefore, be given substantial weight as a material planning consideration.
-1.8 The following guidance has been split into two sub-sections.
-The sub-sections relate to the following topics:-

-Section A: Conversion of buildings in the countryside

-Section B: Replacement dwellings in the countryside

-1.9 This SPG will provide further guidance in relation to the planning considerations in relation to applications for the conversion of buildings and replacement dwellings in the countryside.
+- 1.9 The following guidance has been split into two sub-sections.
+The sub-sections relate to the following topics:- - Section A: Conversion of buildings in the countryside - Section B: Replacement dwellings in the countryside - 1.9 This SPG will provide further guidance in relation to the planning considerations in relation to applications for the conversion of buildings and replacement dwellings in the countryside.
 The 'countryside' in this context is defined as being sites located outside the development boundary of a settlement or cluster as defined within the JLDP.